RakhmonovDilmurod/Search-Engine/README.md

 2. Create a build directory
 3. Run CMake to generate the build files:
    Cmake..
-4. Unzip nlohmann_json file
+4. Unzip nlohmann_json file and add to project
 5. Build the project using your preferred build tool.
 6. After the build is complete, you can run the search engine.

 ## Using the Search Engine
 To use the search engine, you need to have a dataset of documents.
-The search engine supports the following file format: json.
+The search engine supports the following files format: config.json , requests.json , answers.json
 The search engine provides a simple command-line interface for searching documents.
 Type the search query and press Enter to receive the search results.

+1. Configuration file config.json.
+Without it, the application cannot be launched.
+It contains the name of the search engine, its version, database update time (how often should it be done re-indexing the database, re-uploading files and calculating their search engine rating), maximum number of options in the answer (if not specified, then the value is chosen to be five).

+2. File with requests requests.json.
+It contains queries that need to be processed by the search engine.

+3. File with answers to requests answers.json.
+The results of the search engine are recorded in it.
+If at start application, this file does not exist in the directory with the project, then it is necessary create.
+If the file already exists, then you need to erase all its contents.